ZHJEE/OpenTAP/doc/User Guide/Editors/Readme.md

 # Editors

-As you may have noticed, a test plan consists simply of XML.
-This language is easy for machines to read, but, unfortunately, horrible for humans to write.
+As you may have noticed, a test plan consists of XML.
 You *could* modify and extend test plans by hand, but we recommend using the tools we have developed.

 You currently have two options:
 1. [Developer’s System Community Edition](https://www.opentap.io/download.html) - mature, feature-rich GUI (recommended)